Moebius & Plank: 1980–1986 Moebius & Plank Recordings

 Rastakraut Pasta was released in 1980 on the Hamburg-based Sky Records label.
 It featured offbeat and experimental electronic music, at times influenced by reggae as the album title suggests.
 All instruments and vocals are credited to Moebius & Plank except for bass on three tracks which was played by Can alumnus Holger Czukay.
 The second album, Material, was released by Sky in 1981 and featured driving electronic rhythms on most of the tracks.
 Steven and Alan Freeman, writing in The Crack in the Cosmic Egg describe the first two albums, in part, this way: "Their early albums as a duo were revelations of innovation, bringing unlikely combinations of industrial rock, cosmic and even dub music (on Rastakraut Pasta) together in a hybrid of genres.
 A reborn spirit of Krautrock that played recklessly with offbeat forms..."
 The incessant, forceful beat on "Conditionierer", the opening track of Material, could easily have been suitable for club dance music if not for all the odd electronic sounds added on top.

 In September, 1982, Moebius & Plank went back into the studio, this time joined by Guru Guru drummer Mani Neumeier.
 Plank had played guitar and keyboards on three Guru Guru albums and Neumeier had previously worked with Moebius on the Harmonia album Deluxe.
 The resulting album Zero Set was released on Sky in 1983 and was strongly influenced by African rhythms.
 Matthew Weiner describes it for Soulmind Online: "Though not a dance record per se, Zero Set is one of the earliest extensions of Krautrock’s possibilities on the dance floor, pitting the profoundly electronic sequence patterns of Plank and Moebius against the hyperactive percussives of Guru Guru drummer Mani Neumeier.
 On tracks such as the prophetically titled 'Speed Display' and 'Pitch Control', the phasing, chattering and decidedly Germanic grooves found on Zero Set constitute vibrant proto-techno at its earliest and finest."
-Zero Set was a turning point for Moebius and Plank, a fact lamented by Steven and Alan Freeman.
-They say, in part: "...working with Mani Neumeier on Zero Set strangely took the music too close to techno for comfort, as does the more recently issued En Route.